secretstartups/handbook/leadership/effective-delegation/index.html.md

 **Consequences of poor delegation**

-- Information and decision making is not shared by the group
+- Information and decision-making is not shared by the group
 - Leaders become tired our or burnt out
 - If a leader leaves the group, no one has the experience needed to carry on
 - Team or group morale becomes low and people become frustrated and feel powerless